shuyanglin61/Intro-to-RETRO/README.md

 + Traditional GPT model will be fed both language information and world knowledge information.

-+ RETRO is fed only language information to train the basic language model, and then the world knowledge information is searched in a tokenized database.
++ A pre-trained transformer encode is used to encode the world knowledge information searched in a tokenized database.

 + The key of the database is standard BERT token, and the value contains two part, Neighbor and Completion.